Multi-Scale Node Embeddings for Graph Modeling and Generation: Data

 \subsection{ING Input-Output Network}

 ING Bank N.V. regularly reports the economic transactions of all ING clients for different years.
-We focused on the payments for the year 2022 between ING firms by removing the \textit{individual} or non-Dutch clients, the flows of money sent/received by a non-ING account and the payments circulating inside a firm, i.e. self-payments.
-Since ING is the biggest bank in The Netherlands \cite{2024_SP_GLobal_Banks_Ranking}, this gave us the possibility of analyzing a major portion of the market.

-More precisely, we chose the year 2022 both to ease the numerical calculations and to avoid skewed distributions by the aftermath of the COVID-19 pandemic.
-However, the procedure may be easily replicated for other time intervals, e.g. 3 years span, quarterly, $ \cdots$
+We focused on firm-to-firm payments in the year 2022 between ING bank accounts, filtering out the transactions involving \textit{individual} or non-Dutch clients, flows to or from non-ING account and the internal transfers within the same firm, i.e. self-payments.
+Since ING is the largest bank in The Netherlands \cite{2024_SP_GLobal_Banks_Ranking}, the dataset covers a major portion of the national market.
+More precisely, we selected the year 2022 to simplify the numerical calculations and to avoid distortions in the data from the aftermath of the COVID-19 pandemic.
+However, the procedure may be easily extended for other time intervals, such as multi-year spans or quarterly snapshots.

-At the firm-to-firm (f2f) resolution, the dataset is composed by $ N_{f2f} \approx 3.4 \cdot 10^{5} \text{ nodes}, L_{f2f} \approx 4 \cdot 10^{4} \text{ links}$ which imply a density $ \rho_{f2f} \approx 3.5 \cdot 10^{-5}$.
-Therefore, the network is \textit{big and sparse}.
-From this network, we aggregated the firms by NAICS (North American Industry Classification System) codes and set an edge among two sectors if there was \textit{at least one} link among the firms of each community (see \autoref{eq:coarse-graining_ell}).
-Then, we filtered out the ``Public Administration'' (92), ``Finance and Insurance'' (52), ``Management of Companies and Enterprises''/``Holdings'' (55) sectors to retain a \textit{production} ION.
-Roughly, the reasons underneath the payments from/to the sectors \textit{52-55-92} are not directly connected with a product/service.
-In particular, the ``Public Administration'' fluxes includes taxes and fees; the ``Finance and Insurance'', money management, e.g. loans, that are not part of the production chain of any good; and the ``Management of Companies and Enterprises''/``Holdings'' are a collection of business entities, controlling stocks in other companies.
-Lastly, we mapped, for simplicity, the 6-digits NAICS codes to integers, i.e. $ 111110 \to 0, 111120 \to 1, \cdots$.
+At the firm-to-firm (f2f) resolution, the dataset consists of $ N_{f2f} \approx 3.4 \cdot 10^{5} \text{ nodes}, L_{f2f} \approx 4 \cdot 10^{6} \text{ links}$, yielding a density $ \rho_{f2f} \approx 3.5 \cdot 10^{-5}$.
+This classifies the network as \textit{large and sparse}.
+To analyze the data at a higher level, we aggregated the firms according to their NAICS (North American Industry Classification System) codes, and set an edge among two sectors if there was \textit{at least one} payment among firms belonging to one of them (see \autoref{eq:coarse-graining_ell}).
+Then, to focus on the production structure of this graph, we excluded sectors such as ``Public Administration'' (92), ``Finance and Insurance'' (52), ``Management of Companies and Enterprises''/``Holdings'' (55) as they are not directly related with a product/service.
+In particular, ``Public Administration'' fluxes include taxes and fees; ``Finance and Insurance'', loans, that are not part of the supply chain of a product; and ``Management of Companies and Enterprises''/``Holdings'' include business entities that own shares in multiple firm.
+Lastly, we mapped, for simplicity, the 6-digits NAICS codes to integers, i.e. $ 111110 \to 1, 111120 \to 2, \cdots$.